SiLab-Bonn/Embedded-System-Lab/docs/source/gpio.rst

     31-0   CLRn         1 = set pin to logic 0   R/W      0
     =====  ===========  ======================  ====  =======

-Note that there are two registers of each LEV-, SET- and CLR-type (GPxxx0 and GPxxx1) to cover all 56 GPIO pins.
-Writing a 0 to one of the SET/CLR-registers has no effect.
+Note that there are two 32 registers of each LEV-, SET- and CLR-type (eg. GPSET0 and GPSET1) to cover all 56 GPIO pins.
+Writing a 0 to any of the SET/CLR-registers has no effect.

 .. note::